 – receive noise level maximum 53 dBPa(A).

 Spectral peaks shall be less than 10 dB above the average noise spectrum.
-A narrow-band FFT analysis with a frequency resolution of 32 Hz or less is recommended.
+A narrowband FFT analysis with a frequency resolution of 32 Hz or less is recommended.

 The noise produced by the speakerphone terminal providing volume control shall be less than with the volume control set to its maximum level (minimum RLR setting).